virajbhartiya/RecallOS/extension/INSTALLATION.md

 ## Overview

-RecallOS is a browser extension that automatically captures and processes your web browsing activity to create a searchable, AI-powered memory network.
+Cognia is a browser extension that automatically captures and processes your web browsing activity to create a searchable, AI-powered memory network.
 Since the extension is not yet published to the Chrome Web Store, you'll need to install it manually using Chrome's developer mode.

 ## Prerequisites